gradle/gradle/design-docs/tooling-api-test-execution.md

     - define breakpoint
     - step over code
     - resume process
+- works with configured `Test#forkEvery > 0`
+- works with configured `Test#maxParallelForks > 1`
+- works with configured `Test#maxParallelForks > 1` & `Test#forkEvery > 0`
+- connecting to test process works for tests launched via normal gradle build
+- connecting to test process works for tests launched via tooling api testlauncher

+### Open questions
+- How to deal with maxParallelForks / forksEvery? feels like it makes sense to restrict it to maxParallelForks=1 & forkEvery=0 if debug is enabled.

 ## Story: Allow specification of tests from candidate invocations of a given test